 Primarily Paleo™ is an easy-to-understand philosophy following many aspects of the Paleo diet and lifestyle—combined with a goal focused, step by step outline for attaining one’s health and wellness objectives

 The three basic tenets of Primarily Paleo are as follows:

 Eating a whole foods diet doesn’t have to be overwhelming.
 You don’t have to be an Iron Chef to eat well.
 Just as with anything else, planning helps tremendously in ensuring success.
-By having whole foods available or knowing the best meal to order while dining out, the best case nutrition decisions can be made.
+By having whole foods available or knowing the best meal to order while dining out, you can make the best case nutrition decisions.
 When we take the time to think about what we’re going to eat before we eat it, we simply make better decisions.
-And the good news is, the idea of “planning” doesn’t have to be a drag or time consuming—it can be truly fun.
-Go here for more on fun family meal planning ideas.
+And the good news is, the idea of “planning” doesn’t have to be a drag or time-consuming.

 Just as with anything else that really works, part of eliminating poor habits is pure psychology.
 Rather than focusing on the inherently negative concept of eliminating unhealthy choices first, Primarily Paleo says to add the healthy before subtracting the unhealthy.
 For example: Adding vegetables or more fat to meals before eliminating grains, or going gluten-free before cutting anything else out.
 This isn’t a fad diet, it is about developing new habits and a healthy, balanced lifelong way of eating.
 By focusing on how you feel both physically and emotionally while navigating the obstacles along the way, you can be confident about the food choices you make.